Rthuin/stock-management-system/README.md

               "Default": "Server=YOUR_SERVER_NAME;Database=DbStockManagement;Trusted_Connection=True;TrustServerCertificate=true"
           }

 3. Using Migrations: Open the Package Manager Console in Visual Studio (View > Other Windows > Package Manager Console).
+Make sure that the "Default project" in the Package Manager Console is set to "DataAccessLayer".
 Run the following commands to create the database using migrations:

        Add-Migration InitialCreate
        Update-Database